saulpierotti/markdown_notebook/SSB.md

 $$\vec{\phi}(\vec{z}) = (1,\sqrt{2}z_1,\sqrt{2}z_2,\sqrt{2}z_1z_2,z_1^2,z_2^2)$$
 * I can create a very high-dimensional feature space withouth actually storing these high dimensional points
 * The only thing that I need from the feature space is the definition of the scalar product in that space
 * I only need to do a scalar product of the vectors in the objective function
 * I can just derive the scalar product from a kernel once, and use it always without actually dealing with the high-dimensional space
 * Many different functions can work as kernels
 * They just need to be symmetric and to repsect a set of conditions
 * A kernel is actually just a measure of similarity between $\vec{x}$ and $\vec{z}$
 * I am not restricted to use a vector as input
 * In bioinformatics it is not very useful to use non-standard kernels
 * Kernels are not only used for SVM, they can be used wherever only scalar products need to be defined
 * They are also used in PCA and other classification techniques
 * A stationary kernel is defined in terms of a difference between inputs
 $$K(x_i,x_j)=k(x_i-x_j)$$
 * They are called stationary since they are invariant to translations of the input space
 * A radial basis function kernel (or homogeneous kernel) measure the euclidean distance among points
 $$K(x_i,x_j)=k(||x_i-x_j||)$$
 * The homogeneous polynomial kernel is defined as
 $$ K(x^i,x^j)=(<x_i x_j>)^d$$
 * This kernel includes all the possible expansions of the degree $d$ of the vector components
 * The number of dimensions for an homogeneous polynomial kernel of grade $d$ with an input space $\mathbb{R}^n$ is $~ n^d$ for $n >> d$
 * The classic SVM without kernel can be seen as an homogeneous polynomial kernel of degree $1$
 $$ K(x^i,x^j)=<x_i x_j>$$
 * The polynomial kernel is defiend as
 $$ K(x^i,x^j)=(1+<x_i x_j>)^d$$
 * This kernel is more widely adopted since it includes all the possible combinations of degree up to $d$ (it has many more dimensions!)
 * Also here the number of dimension grows like $n^d$
 * The degree of the polynomial kernel influences the likelyhood of overfitting the data
 * An high degree polynomial tends to increase the number of support vectors
 * This is because the curve tends to fit the data as well as possible
 * A way to limit overfitting is to assure that the number of support vectors is much smaller than the total number of points
 * The RBF kernel is defined as
 $$K(x_i,x_j) = e^{\frac{(x_i-x_j)^2}{2\sigma^2}} = e^{-\beta (x_i-x_j)^2}$$
 * It can be viewed as a generalization of a polynomial kernel with infinite degree
 * This is because an exponential can be approximated by an infintite polynomial sum
 * Small polynomial degrees have a large weight, while high degrees have less weight
 * The value of the kernel is big when the difference between $x_i,x_j$ is big, and tends rapidly to 0 otherwise
 * The hyperparameter beta (or sigma) determines the width of the curve
 * They determine the scale of the diffenrence among points that is considered significant for the kernel
 * A small sigma creates a more complex hyperplane
 * Whith extremely small sigmas, all the points become support vectors
 * A large sigma tends to a linear discrimination
 * The Spectral kernel uses sequence similarity as a measure
 * In general, non-vector kernels are not so effective, but they are an intriguing

+## Regression with SVM
+*